LAPD Chief Michel Moore to retire at end of February

 Get Southern California news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC LA newsletters.

-The chief, at times choking up during the news conference, said he decided to retire to spend more time with family and loved ones.
+The chief, at times choking up during the news conference, said he is retiring to spend more time with family and loved ones.
+He said the LAPD should have fresh leadership well ahead of major events, such as the 2028 Olympic Games and the 2026 World Cup, coming to Southern California.

 "This is a profession I love, and it's a work I do with a passion," Moore said.
 "As the work accumulated… I began to realize there's more sand at the bottom of my hourglass than there is above."